janlionly/SwiftySVGAPlayer/README.md

 ```

 ## Usage
-just one line code to play svga:
+just one line code to play svga:(Please run on iOS device)

 ```swift
 // for example in a controller: